 Georgetown University Intellectual Property Policy (new window) (supercedes other policy from 1999)

 Need a book, movie or journal for your course that the library does not have?
 Faculty can request items from the library by submitting a Purchase Request Form (new window).

 Periodic showings of films can be done in one of two ways:

 - Put the film on reserve at Gelardin New Media Center (new window).
 Students may visit the library at their convenience to view the film.

 - Consult with the registrar to find an available room on campus for your film showing.

 The Graduate School of Arts and Sciences provides research support to faculty through six institutional programs.
-Their Research Support Page also contains information on visiting scholars/researchers, the Institutional Review Board for the Main Campus, task forces, and faculty committees.
+Their Research Support Page (new window) also contains information on visiting scholars/researchers, the Institutional Review Board for the Main Campus, task forces, and faculty committees.